 During these uncertain times, it’s as important as ever to be able to quickly identify business risks and responsibly react to them.
-The impact of Coronavirus can be felt across many industries and we at CoEnterprise have recently explored ways to mitigate its effect on businesses with a heavy dependence on the supply chain.
+The impact of Coronavirus can be felt across many industries and we at CoEnterprise have recently used Tableau for supply chain to explore ways to mitigate its effect on business.
 In this analysis, we’ve devised a way to enable an end user to make timely and well-informed decisions in response to the current outbreak.

 Our use case is designed to show how data can be used to pivot quickly and smartly to meet changing demands.
 In this scenario, we’re taking on the persona of a supply chain manager working for a big box retailer.
 Companies like this have seen a significant increase in demand for products such as toiletries, pharmaceuticals, and other similar products.
 Imagining ourselves as this kind of user, we want to make sure we can best provide these products to our community, and that means having an adaptable list of suppliers.
 With that in mind, we have developed a dashboard which allows us to answer four key questions: